lanl/CLAMR/README.md

 against the cpu calls

 clamr_cpuonly: Calls the CPU versions of each call.
+Option to check the results against the gpu calls

+clamr_mpionly: Calls the MPI versions of each call.
 Option to check the results against the cpu calls

 clamr_gpucheck: Calls the GPU and CPU versions of each call and checks the results